Greenock Academy: Demolition

 On 4 April 2015, the final stage in the school's history was brought forth as the demolition of the Madeira Street building was announced as being scheduled in September 2015, at an estimated cost of £164,000, following the end of filming used in the then anticipated date of May 2014.
 However, plans for demolition appeared to be brought forward as work began flattening the former school in February 2015.
 The council sold the site for redevelopment; the Glenpark Early Learning Centre was constructed at the top of the site and completed in 2018.

 Rectors of the Greenock Academy

-The principals of the Greenock Academy always had the title of 'Rector'.
+The principals of Greenock Academy always had the title of 'Rector'.
 As of 2008, Alan McDougall and Moira McColl are the only two surviving individuals to have held the post.
-Upon the merger of Greenock Academy and Gourock High School, a new principal was appointed, Mr William Todd, who remains the incumbent Rector of Clydeview Academy.
+Upon the merger of Greenock Academy and Gourock High School, a new principal was appointed, Mr William Todd and thereafter, Mr Craig Gibson of Clydeview Academy.